• Skip to primary navigation

 Can I make them in advance?

-To save time, you could clean and cut the ends off the beans and store them in a plastic bag.
+To save time, you could top and tail the beans and store them in a plastic bag.
 You could also mix up the sauce and store it in a small glass jar in the refrigerator until you are ready to cook them.

 How do I know when the beans are cooked?